 While almost all parts of the chicory plant are used, either as food or as medicine, it is the root that is the most popular.
 The roots are baked, roasted, then ground for use.
 The Indian filter coffee, South Africa, Southeast Asia, and the southern United States use ground chicory along with their coffee.
-The Great Depression of the 1930s, the World War II, the East German Coffee Crisis, all saw the rise of chicory as a coffee additive or, many a time, even a coffee substitute.
+The Great Depression of the 1930s, the World War II, the

 Later, studies revealed that this wild plant, especially its roots, had some excellent nutritive value.
 Studies have also shown that plant polyphenols consumption have protective effects on cardiovascular morbidity and mortality.
 Caffeine-free chicory coffee is a rich source of plant phenolics.1 Chicory root is a rich source of inulin.
 Inulin is similar to starch and is a polysaccharide, that is gaining popularity as a functional food.2

 Let’s take a more detailed look at the health benefits of chicory and decide whether we need to add it to our coffee and our regular diets.

 Chicory is believed to possess properties that are toxic to internal parasites.
 The chicory plant, especially the root, contain certain